 Like before, Intel has different configurations depending on where the processor sits in the Core i5 pecking order, with the two lower models featuring said 16 threads whilst 13500 and 13600 share the same 20-thread muscle as the popular Core i5-13600K.

 Want some further confusion?
 All 13th Gen Core i5 chips other than 13600K are based on the older Alder Lake architecture, not Raptor Lake, and this decision is down to Intel maximising profit from various silicon wafers coming out of different fabrication plants.

 Understanding this leads to one truth.
 The Intel Core i5-13400(F) – having an F suffix that denotes a lack of onboard graphics – is effectively a downclocked version of the also-reviewed Core i5-12600KF from 2021.
 The two chips share the same core-and-thread count, cache sizes, have similar maximum turbo power budgets, and crucially offer a maximum official supported memory speed of DDR5-4800, rather than DDR5-5600 seen on true Raptor Lake chips.

 |Core i5-12400F||6 (6P+0E)||12||7.5MB||18MB||4.4GHz||–||65W||117W||$167|

-Distilling it down, the table above compares three processors we’ve spoken about.
+Distilling it down, the table above compares three of Intel’s best CPUs in the mid-range.
 Note the general similarity between the top two.
 Appreciating the markedly lower base power of 13400F, its all-core speed will necessarily be lower than 12600KF.
 Nevertheless, today’s review chip has more innate muscle than 12400F.